-February makes the winter feel even longer (especially when it’s a leap year, like 2020!)
+February makes the winter feel even longer.

-And February at food markets in France means the season for game is over (think pheasant or boar, not football), but there’s still a lot of chicken, duck and other meat around.
+And February at food markets in France means the season for game is over (think pheasant or boar, not football), but there’s still a lot of chicken, duck, and other meat around.

-However, there’s not much fresh produce coming from fruit and vegetable growers at French food markets in February.
+However, there’s not much fresh produce from fruit and vegetable growers at this time of year.
 Most of it has been stocked in warehouses before winter began.

-Is anything at it’s best at French food markets in February?
+Is anything at its best at French food markets in February?
 Yes, but it’s not the cheapest item on the menu: black truffles!!

-They’re at their best in flavor and maturity during February.
+French black truffles are at their best in flavor and maturity during February.

-What’s arriving at French markets in February:
+What’s coming into season at French markets in February:

 From the sea:

-Wild-caught salmon: the salmon fishing season is open in Scotland in February
+- Wild-caught salmon: the salmon fishing season is open in Scotland in February

-Grey Mullet: a lesser-known, modestly priced fish that can be grilled or roasted
+- Grey Mullet: a lesser-known, modestly priced fish that can be grilled or roasted

 From the butcher:

-Suckling lamb – this starts to appear at the markets in February.
+- Suckling lamb – this starts to appear at the markets in February.

 Fruits & Vegetables:

-Clemenvillas: sweeter than their hybrids, the clementine
+- Clemenvillas: sweeter than their hybrids, the clementine

 From the Butcher:

-Clementines – they’re not as juicy or as sweet.
-In March they will disappear completely
+- Clementines – they’re not as juicy or as sweet.
+In March, they will disappear completely.

 Seafood is abundant in February at French markets: